Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupAnimeOnAndroid.md

     ??? question "Why Ignore Request Permission to Anki? <small>(click here)</small>"

-        - Because we are using the normal method where we can use the full features of `Anki` and `Yomichan` setup
+        - Because we are using the normal method where we can use the full features of `Anki` and `Yomitan` setup

     #### Question 4: Why not install the Chrome Extension?

     ??? question "Why not install the Chrome Extension? <small>(click here)</small>"

-        - Same as `Question 2`, `asbplayer` has a built-in `Anki` support that lacks the feature of our own `Anki` and `Yomichan` support
+        - Same as `Question 2`, `asbplayer` has a built-in `Anki` support that lacks the feature of our own `Anki` and `Yomitan` support

 Wow!
 Setting up the Mining tools is finally done, how about checking Sub Guide?